jzariski/ModifiedParsing/README.md

 FileWriter.py-- Used to construct big combined probe library for G-percent in range 0-25.

 scriptwriter.py-- Generates shell scripts for blockParseFinal parsing.

+ProbeWorker.py-- Program for working with parsed probes dataframe using pandas.